 I met up with the band on a fairly wet and dreary afternoon in Auckland at The Kings Arms.
 They were all fairly shattered after the first two shows and an early morning flight.
 The show at Chicks in Dunedin had apparently been a riotous success, but the turn-out in Lyttleton, at a new venue in an isolated area, had drawn less of a crowd.
 The Auckland show, in terms of attendance, would fall somewhere in-between I imagine.
 But, by golly, we played well.
 The conviction of Matt’s performance and the playing of this band, which has really found it’s stride was really something.
 It was nice for me to be able to play in front of some of my Auckland mates (including my uncle) which I haven’t really had the chance to do before.

 The band reassembled the following Thursday at my favourite Wellington venue, Mighty Mighty.
 What a great night!
 Awesome crowd, and we played so very, very well.
+Even our cheesy David Letterman-band style interludes to punctuate Matt’s jokes, were tight.
 This night will feature in my list of all-time great musical experiences.
 It’s right up there.
 It might even be at the top.
 The horn section from the album joined us for this one, and they were great.
 Amazing energy, and a packed dance floor by the end of the night.
 What a buzz.
 Thanks Matt.